-B: Configure the Second Router
+B: Configure the Second Router as a Repeater

-Once you are in the router settings, you need to change the values of the Wireless mode, the channel, the security mode and the passphrase such that they match with your OBAMA router.
+Once you are in the router settings, you need to change the values of the Wireless mode, the channel, the security mode and the passphrase such that they match with your MASTER router.
 You make use a different SSID name for this router.

 Then go to Setup – > Advanced routing and change the current mode from Gateway to Router.
 In some routers, this is listed as NAT and in that case, you need to disable it.
 Next disable DHCP Server since our main router will handle the task of assigning IP addresses to devices connecting to the wireless network.